 - It has the Fixed Maturity Date.

-- It is also the Most Risky Source because the Company has to pay the interest to the Creditors at the fixed time.
-Non payment of interest can lead to bankruptcy for the firm.
+- It is also the Riskiest Source because the Company has to pay the interest to the Creditors at the fixed time.
+Non-payment of interest can lead to bankruptcy for the firm.

 Examples of Long-term and Short-term Sources of Finance

 - Indigenous Bankers- Indigenous Bankers is the oldest form of short-term financing.
-It is also known as the Private Lenders.
-These types of Lenders lends the money at the higher rate of interest to the Buyer compared to the other lending banks.
+It is also known as Private Lenders.
+These types of Lenders lend the money at a higher rate of interest to the Buyer compared to the other lending banks.

 - Trade Credit- Trade Credit is the extend rate of Credit by the Suppliers to the Buyer.
 When the Buyer is not able to pay the money under the payment period as per the sales invoice, then the firm has to pay the penalty amount.

-- Installment Credit- Installment Credit is the most popular form of Short Term Sources of Finance.
-In this, assets and possession are taken immediately, but the money is paid in the form of installments for a specified period of time.
+- Instalment Credit- Installment Credit is the most popular form of Short Term Sources of Finance.
+In this, assets and possession are taken immediately, but the money is paid in the form of instalments for a specified period of time.
 For Example- Buying Bike, Mobilephones on Installments.

 - Advances– In this, the Buyer has to pay the amount of the product before getting the possession.
-Advances is used for tailor made products which is prepared according to the requirement of the buyer.
+Advances are used for tailor-made products which are prepared according to the requirement of the buyer.
 For Example- Tailormade Network Marketing Software designed for the Network Marketing Company.

 - Deferred Income- Deferred Income is known as Unearned Revenue.
 In this, the company receives the advance for the products and services that are to be delivered in future.
 For Example- Netflix Subscription, Gym Subscription etc.